alandtse/MergeMapper/README.md

         }
     ]
 }
 ```

+The use of CommonLibSSE NG by default lets this sample project work with Skyrim SE, AE, and VR in a single build.
+However, it is possible to compile this project against other forks, including the original upstream (by using the
+`commonlibsse` port, AE-only) and powerof3's fork (using either `commonlibsse-po3-se` to build for SE or
+`commonlibsse-po3-ae` to build for AE).
+You can use the `commonlibvr` port as well, to build for VR.

 Furthermore, this Vcpkg repository includes the ability to build and link to SKSE itself, as well as the ability to
 deploy the original Bethesda script sources and SKSE versions of those sources.
 Using the `bethesda-skyrim-scripts`